Harden scores 35, Rockets beat Raptors 107-95

+James Harden and the Houston Rockets watched a big lead evaporate, yet managed to keep their winning streak intact.

-James Harden scored 35 points, Gerald Green had 11 of his 18 in the fourth quarter and the Houston Rockets beat the Toronto Raptors 107-95 on Tuesday night.
+Harden scored 19 of his 35 points in the final quarter, Gerald Green had 11 of his 18 in the fourth and the Rockets beat the Toronto Raptors 107-95 on Tuesday night.

 Eric Gordon and Austin Rivers each scored 13 points as the Rockets won their sixth straight, matching a season high.